Where Can You Get Best Burgers in

 Lucky 13 Bar & Grill (SLC)

 Still a Salt Lake City icon and a consistent awards magnet.
 Lucky 13 turns out smoky, beefy monsters stacked with house-smoked bacon.
-One of the best bites in the state when you want a full-throttle burger and a cold drink.
+One of the best bites in the state when you want a full-throttle burger and a cold drink (topped with some American cheese).

 Where: 135 West 1300 South, SLC, UT

 Utah’s most famous garlic burger got a second life after a renovation and expansion a few years back.
-This place has an interesting history if you care to search online for it.
+This place has a fascinating history, which can be explored online.

 It still has the same old-style bar vibe.
 The Bar X Group bought it and kept the beloved recipe.
 They also made the hangout bigger and brighter.
 It’s just down the road from where I live.

-Order the garlic burger, find a patio spot (if you can find one) and taste a 50-year tradition done right.
+Order the garlic burger, find a patio spot (if you can), and savor a 50-year tradition done right.
 Take your chances as we consistently show up to a full parking lot and patio.

 Where: 2820 East 6200 South, Holladay, UT